A PSPACE-complete Graph Nim: Abstract

 \section{Abstract}

-We build off the game, \ruleSet{NimG} \cite{StockmanREU:2004} to create a version named \ruleSet{Neighboring Nim}.
+We build off the game \ruleSet{NimG} \cite{StockmanREU:2004} to create a version named \ruleSet{Neighboring Nim}.
 By reducing from \ruleSet{Geography}, we show that this game is \complexC{PSPACE}-hard.
-The games created by the reduction share strong similarities with \ruleSet{Undirected (Vertex) Geography} and regular \ruleSet{Nim}, both of which are solvable in polynomial-time.
-We show how to construct \complexC{PSPACE}-complete versions with nim heaps $*1$ and $*2$.
-This application of graphs can be used as a form of game sum with any games, not only \ruleSet{Nim}.
+The games created by the reduction share strong similarities with \ruleSet{Undirected (Vertex) Geography} and regular \ruleSet{Nim}, though these are both solvable in polynomial-time.
+This application of graphs can be used as a form of game sum with any rulesets, not only \ruleSet{Nim}.